Particular/docs.particular.net/monitoring/heartbeats/install-plugin.md

 snippet: HeartbeatsNew_Enable

 NOTE: `ServiceControl_Queue` is a placeholder for the actual ServiceControl input queue.
-The ServiceControl input queue is equal to the ServiceControl instance name as configured in the ServiceControl Management tool.
+The ServiceControl input queue is equal to the [ServiceControl service name](/servicecontrol/installation.md#service-name-and-plugins) as configured in the ServiceControl Management tool.

 ### Heartbeat interval